coderarjob/meghaos-x86/docs/notes/ui.md

   displaying of output.
 That is, when the same command is executed with the same argument, it will be displayed in the same window.

+* Though I like wot work on the command line, I find that it can be made more useful.
+These terminal emulators are graphical applications without graphics.
+In the end, I do no want to imitate teletype in MeghaOS - makes no sense for me copy UNIX ideas.